GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

   - PostgreSQL
     - The default port is 5432
     - sudo ufw allow 5432 comment 'Split_Tracker: PostgreSQL'
-    - sudo ufw allow from 0.0.0.0 to any port 5432 proto tcp comment 'Split_Tracker: PostgreSQL'
       - sudo ufw allow from any to any port 5432 proto tcp comment 'Split_Tracker: PostgreSQL'
         - If we only want to allow the connection from a known address use this
           - sudo ufw allow from ip_address_from to any port 5432 proto tcp comment 'Split_Tracker: PostgreSQL'
   - MongoDB
     - The default port is 27017
+    - sudo ufw allow 27017 comment 'Split_Tracker: MongoDB'
       - sudo ufw allow from any to any port 27017 proto tcp comment 'Split_Tracker: MongoDB'
         - To allow only from a specific IP adjust like the PostgreSQL example
   - Redis
     - The default port is 6379
+    - sudo ufw allow 6379 comment 'Split_Tracker: Redis'
       - sudo ufw allow from any to any port 6379 proto tcp comment 'Split_Tracker: Redis'
         - To allow only from a specific IP adjust like the PostgreSQL example

 ### Probably need